sauer3/Malawi-Flood-Prediction/README.md

 ## Notebook Workflow
 1. Feature-Extraction - This notebook extracts features from data generated with Google Earth Engine to use in modeling flood extent for Malawi.
 2. Flood-Modeling - Trained regression model on data from 2015 flood and tested on 2019 flood.
-Tried several different algorithms and Random Forest produced the best results.
+Tried several different algorithms and Catboost produced the best results.
 3. Visualization done in a variety of programs, mainly QGIS and Tableau.

 ## Overview